HansrajMathakar/Stellar-consensus-protocol/Notes/README.md

 Raft uses joint consensus approach where the majorities of two different configurations overlap during transitions.
 This allows the cluster to continue operation normally during configuration changes.

+**Three roles**
 The Leader
 The Follower
 The Candidate

-At any given time each serer is in one of the above three states.
+At any given time each server is in one of the above three states.
 In a normal operation, there is exactly one leader!

 The candidate will request for vote from the other nodes